mathildathompson/text_adv_app/project_to_do_list.md

 ###Nice to Have

-* Edit an Track
+* Edit a Track (the description)
 * Map an Adventure (Scene > Track Desc > Scene)
-* Itemisation and Saving
+* Itemisation and Saving Progress
 * Setup Game 'so progress is tracked and scenes visited are tracked'
 * Track visited scenes, exclude scenes where multivisit = no
 * Prevent publishing an adventure if it has 'orphan scenes'
 * Categories for adventures to filter
+* Track how many plays an Adventure gets and list top adventures on the home page

 ###Ask Instructors